SakshamVats/pytorch-neural-net/README.md

 ## 📁 Project Structure

 ```
-simple-nn/
+simple-binary-classifier/
-├── simple_neural_net.py        # Training script
+├── simple_neural_net.py        # Main training script
-├── README.md      # Project readme      # Optional virtual environment
+├── README.md      # This file         # Optional virtual environment
 ```

 ## 💡 Notes

-- The model can be trained on GPU by using `model.to(device)` and moving the data to the same device.
+- Move your model and data to GPU using `.to("cuda")` if available.
-- You can experiment with model depth, hidden neurons, or optimizer settings for better performance.
+- You can tweak the model size, optimizer, and training loop to explore improvements.
 ```